-The St. Mary's University Student Handbook is posted on the St. Mary's website at www.stmarytx.edu/handbook.
-Your Guide to Community Living On Campus, with a complete list of community living standards, health and safety information, and hall services, is available on the Residence Life website when you select "Living on Campus" on the left hand column.
+The St. Mary's University Student Handbook is posted on the St. Mary's website at www.stmarytx.edu/policies.
+Your Guide to Community Living On Campus, with a complete list of community living standards, health and safety information, and hall services, is available on the Residence Life Gateway page available under "Related Links" on the left hand column.
 Every resident is responsible for knowing the information in both the handbook and the policies listed in the guide.
 Some of our major policies include: